New Zealand gets a reassuring thumbs up from the Digital Evolution Index.

 In raw numbers New Zealand doesn’t look that great.
 We rank at 15 overall.
 Singapore is number one, the UK is four and Australia sits at 12.

 However, the researchers took things a step further and looked more closely at each nation’s trajectory.
-The researches divided countries into four clusters: Stand Out, Stall Out, Break Out, and Watch Out.
+The researchers divided countries into four clusters: Stand Out, Stall Out, Break Out, and Watch Out.

 New Zealand is firmly in the Stand Out group.
 That is countries already high in the table who continue to have an upward trajectory.
 It’s something we share with, among others, Singapore, Hong Kong and Israel.